Rumen Rumenov

-Rumen Ivaylov Rumenov (Румен Руменов; born 7 June 1993) is a Bulgarian footballer, currently playing as a midfielder for Spartak Varna.
+Rumen Ivaylov Rumenov (Румен Руменов; born 7 June 1993) is a Bulgarian professional footballer who plays as a midfielder for Fratria.

 Career

-Rumenov made his competitive first team debut for Litex Lovech against Pirin Blagoevgrad on 12 March 2011 as a substitute.
+Rumenov began his football career at Volov Shumen academy, before moving to Litex Lovech academy in 2008.
+He made his competitive first team debut for Litex against Pirin Blagoevgrad on 12 March 2011 as a substitute.
+He played for Litex until 2016, when most of the players were moved to CSKA Sofia, were he joined their second squad.

-Etar Veliko Tarnovo
+In September 2016 he was send on loan from CSKA to Neftochimic until end of season.
 On 12 June 2017 he left CSKA Sofia to join the newly promoted to the Bulgarian First League team of Etar Veliko Tarnovo.